Chemical Peel Jacksonville

 What is a chemical peel?

-Chemical peels are usually performed for cosmetic reasons – to enhance your appearance – but may also be recommended to remove pre-cancerous skin growths or soften acne facial scars.
+Chemical peels are usually performed for cosmetic reasons – to enhance your appearance – but may also be recommended to remove pre-cancerous skin growths or soften facial acne scars.

 Types of chemical peels

-Superficial to medium peels (the “lunch break” peel): mild chemicals (salicylic or glycolic acid) penetrate the outer skin layer resulting in a gentle exfoliation and regrowth of brighter, healthy skin with more even tone.
-This type of peel can treat skin pigment irregularities such as sun spots and melasma.
+Superficial to medium peels (the “lunch break” peel): mild chemicals (salicylic or glycolic acid) penetrate the outer skin layer resulting in gentle exfoliation and regrowth of brighter, healthy skin with a more even tone.
+This type of peel can treat skin pigment irregularities such as sunspots and melasma.
 A superficial peel is a great way to refresh the face, neck, chest, and hands.